Prizes > Peter Debye prize

 The Peter Debye prize was established to underscore the significance of original research in the natural sciences.The candidate preferably not only works in a specialized professional field but creates a link between different professional fields.
 The prize has the nature of an encouragement for someone who still has an important part of his or her career ahead of them.
-The next Debye prize will be awarded on March 24th 2011 (birthday of Peter Debye and year of the 50th anniversary of the foundation) in the town hall of Maastricht.
+The Debye prize 2015 is awarded on March 24th 2015 (birthday of Peter Debye) in the town hall of Maastricht to prof. Norbert Scherer of Chicago University.
+Members of the jury for the Peter Debye prize 2015 are the professors Jacques Joosten (chairman), Gerard van Koten and Rutger van Santen.

 To be considered as predecessor to this prize is the Edmond Hustinx prize for chemistry.